 The exception?
 If you have prior experience and training – let’s say you’re “close” to qualifications or are a bit rusty – then it makes complete sense to hire a captain or instructor to help refine your skills to become competent, confident and meanwhile build that much-needed experience!
 We suggest you take several of NauticEd’s online knowledge-theory courses beforehand: captains and instructors are expensive, and the best use of their time is teaching you practical skills (not lecturing knowledge).

 Experiential Training.
 The above said, we want to emphasize, however, the amazing feelings and exhilaration you get when you are actually out there in gorgeous tropical waters slapping through the waves and learning a skill – that someday you can do yourself.
 So by all means do it – just ensure your expectations are aligned with a bit of reality.
+Check out our Experiential Training article about gaining experience while on charter with an instructional skipper.

 #2 What are the vacation expectations?